-Annual reminder for 2013.
-The most well known part of the Fair and Accurate Credit Transactions Act (FACT Act) is that you can get a free copy of your credit reports from all three major credit bureaus once every 12 months.
+Annual reminder for 2014.
+The best known part of the Fair and Accurate Credit Transactions Act (FACT Act) is that you can get a free copy of your credit reports from all three major credit bureaus once every 12 months.
 However, there are also several other consumer databases that you should check as well which are also available absolutely free once every 12 months, and they can also have a significant financial impact.
 If you got one last year, you can now get another one and reset the 12 month clock.

 ChexSystems Banking History

 ChexSystems is a consumer information database used by an estimated 80-90% of all banks to help determine the risk of opening new accounts.
 Think of it as the bank’s version of a credit bureau.
 If a person commits check fraud or overdraws their account, it will be listed here.
 In addition, the simple act of opening or closing a bank account may be recorded in their database.
 Getting a negative ChexSystems record can leave you blacklisted from opening bank accounts at most major banks.

 MIB (previously known as Medical Information Bureau) is run by 470 insurance companies and has a “primary mission of detecting and deterring fraud that may occur in the course of obtaining life, health, disability income, critical illness, and long-term care insurance.”
 They record information of “underwriting significance” for those who have applied for life and health insurance with MIB member companies.
 If you have not applied for individually underwritten life, health, or disability income insurance during the preceding seven year period, then you probably don’t have a record.

 CLUE stands for Comprehensive Loss Underwriting Exchange, and they collect information that is used to calculate your potential risk of loss and thus your insurance premiums.
 You can also find out about previous claims on the house you are currently renting or recently bought, even if they weren’t made by you.